Reference for limits we can verify from repo code and checked-in config.

 | DexScreener discovery fallback budget | 2 minutes shared fallback window | worker/src/lib/rate-limit.ts | Shared with other late-stage discovery fallbacks |

-| Jupiter price fallback | 50 ids/request, 5 s timeout/request, 0 retries | worker/src/cron/sync-stablecoins/enrich-prices-jupiter-pass.ts | Solana-only enrichment pass between CMC and DexScreener |
+| Jupiter price fallback | 50 ids/request, 5 s timeout/request, 0 retries; up to 25 low-depth primary augmentation targets/run | worker/src/cron/sync-stablecoins/enrich-prices-jupiter-pass.ts | Solana-only enrichment pass between CMC and DexScreener; can append agreeing Jupiter evidence to low-depth primary prices |

-| DexScreener price-enrichment pass | 10 total requests, 5 s timeout/request, 45 s total budget, 0 retries | worker/src/cron/sync-stablecoins/enrich-prices-dexscreener-pass.ts | Best-effort final fallback for missing prices; exact token-address lookups run first, and symbol search is reserved for addressless assets |
+| DexScreener price-enrichment pass | 10 total requests, 5 s timeout/request, 45 s total budget, 0 retries | worker/src/cron/sync-stablecoins/enrich-prices-dexscreener-pass.ts | Best-effort final fallback for missing prices through exact token-address lookups; symbol search is retired |

 | CoinMarketCap fallback | 1 call / hour, 10 s timeout, 0 retries | worker/src/cron/sync-stablecoins/enrich-prices-cmc-pass.ts | Rate-limited through cache key cmc_last_fetch |